top of page

 Caribbean Beach Day Trip; Isla Saona

-Isla Saona (Saona Island) was one of our favorite places to visit in Dominican Republic.
-This Caribbean beach is one of those destinations that seem unreal/ too perfect to be true.
+Isla Saona (Saona Island) was one of our favorite places in the Dominican Republic.
+This Caribbean beach is one destination that seems unreal/ too perfect to be true.
 You can see every shade of blue and green on the unpolluted Caribbean Sea, offering crystal clear waters for swimming and snorkeling, perfect-looking palm trees, and ultra-soft white sand that will massage your feet with every step you take.
-Beautiful places like this are rare; if you travel to Dominican Republic, I highly recommend adding a day trip to this Island.
+Beautiful places like this are rare; if you travel to the Dominican Republic, I highly recommend adding a day trip to this Island.

 Dominican Republic Beach.